Sue Lyman

 M.Ed., Walden University

 The emotional well-being of children is equally as important as meeting their academic needs.
-Rachel Blanton, our full-time counselor, works with teachers, parents, small groups of students, and individuals to support healthy relationships.
-Mrs. Blanton partners with teachers in the implementation of our social emotional curriculum, Sanford Harmony.
+Brittany Williams, director of student services, works with teachers, parents, small groups of students, and individuals to support healthy relationships.
+Ms. Williams partners with teachers in the implementation of our social emotional curriculum, Sanford Harmony.

 Social emotional learning refers to acquiring the skills and necessary life habits to help an individual handle oneself and work with others successfully in a variety of relationships.
 Sanford Harmony is designed to build healthy relationships among students by having them engage in activities that promote understanding and respect.
 Students will work on skills related to diversity and inclusion, critical thinking, communication, problem solving and peer relationships.